Group-A2-8/Assignment-3-5/MachineLearning.md

 The Banking & Financial Services to identify important insights in data, and prevent fraud.
 The insights can identify investment opportunities, or help investors know when to trade.
 Data mining can also identify clients with high-risk profiles, or use cybersurveillance to pinpoint warning signs of fraud. <sup>6</sup>

 Predictive services for your email address that applies a spam mail filter that learns from user behaviour and external databases to classify new spam mails correctly.
 Use a quantum decision tree to more accurately classify an email as ‘spam’, ‘no spam’ or ‘unsure’. <sup>6</sup>

+Why is machine learning important?
+Resurging interest in machine learning is due to the same factors that have made data mining and Bayesian analysis more popular than ever.
+Things like growing volumes and varieties of available data, computational processing that is cheaper and more powerful, and affordable data storage.
+All of these things mean it's possible to quickly and automatically produce models that can analyse bigger, more complex data and deliver faster, more accurate results – even on a very large scale.
+And by building precise models, an organization has a better chance of identifying profitable opportunities – or avoiding unknown risks.
+4 Hui Li.
+(2020) Machine Learning: What it is and why it matters | SAS.
+Retrieved April 08, 2020, from https://www.sas.com/en_us/insights/analytics/machine-learning.html